 Medically, miscarriage may be referred to as spontaneous abortion, miscarriage or early pregnancy loss, all of which refer to a loss prior to 20 weeks, typically within the first trimester.

-The earliest detection of pregnancy is two weeks after implantation, at the first sign of a missed period.
+The earliest detection of pregnancy is 2 weeks after implantation, at the first sign of a missed period.
 Often, women who miscarry in these very early weeks mistake the situation as a late period, never knowing they were pregnant to begin with.
 On top of that, many fertilised eggs are lost prior to implantation, which is classed as implantation failure.

-Essentially, during cell division, chromosomes misalign resulting in errors that would make normal fetal development impossible.
+Essentially, during cell division, chromosomes misalign resulting in errors that would make normal foetal development impossible.
 Put simply, this is the body’s natural process for expelling a pregnancy that just wouldn’t be able to develop.

 As hard as the reality of losing your unborn child is to cope with, simply knowing that it isn’t your fault helps ease some of the heartache and mental blocks that may arise about the future of your fertility.

-While the ability to get pregnant naturally, and carry a full-term, healthy baby will always vary from individual to individual, chances decrease as both women and men age .
+While the ability to get pregnant naturally and carry a full-term, healthy baby will always vary from individual to individual, chances decrease as both women and men age .
 For a couple in their early 30s, the chances of falling pregnant per month are about 1 in 4, whereas these decrease to 1 in 10 for women over 40.

-One study done at the University of New South Wales shows that the risk of any chromosomal abnormality steadily increases with the mother’s age, reaching 1 in 8 by the age of 49 .
+In fact, nearly 80% of miscarriages in women over 35 are the result of chromosomal abnormalities, and a study done at the University of New South Wales shows that the risk of any chromosomal abnormality steadily increases with the mother’s age, reaching 1 in 8 by the age of 49 .